How to Choose the Best Swim Team for Your Child

 Participating in a sport at a young age can be a positive part of your child's development.
-There's the physical benefits, helping them to avoid being part of the childhood obesity epidemic here in the U.S. Then there's also the social aspect, allowing them to make friends outside of school and develop life long relationships.
+There are the physical benefits, helping them to avoid being part of the childhood obesity epidemic here in the U.S. Then there's also the social aspect, allowing them to make friends outside of school and develop life long relationships.
 And of course, there's the developmental element, which enables your child to take on more responsibility, understand the value of teamwork, and learn valuable life skills.

 If your child has expressed an interest in swimming, and you feel that they are ready to join a swim team, here are some considerations to choose the best team for them.